-Our team of lawyers can conduct a thorough investigation into your loved one’s death.
+Our team of lawyers can thoroughly investigate your loved one’s death.
 We can work closely with authorities to determine exactly what happened and whether criminal charges are warranted.

-Our attorneys can explain your legal rights and options so that you can make an informed decision about how best to proceed with your case.
+Our attorneys can explain your legal rights and options so that you can decide how best to proceed with your case.
 We can also explain what evidence we need from you to build a strong case against those responsible for your loved one’s death.

 In many cases, the insurance company will settle before trial.
 In this case, the wrongful death lawyer in Las Vegas negotiates with the insurance company to settle for a certain amount of money before trial.

 Many factors affect the settlement value of a case, including how much liability the defendant has admitted and how much evidence there is against them.
 The more evidence you have and/or the more liability your client has admitted, the more likely it will be for them to settle your case early on litigation.
 If not, you will then have to go through a full-blown trial, which can take longer.

 In some cases, the defendant may be found not liable for damages or responsible only for a limited amount of damages.
 This happens if there is no evidence that negligence caused the death of your loved one.
 It’s also possible that if you do not have enough evidence to prove negligence, you may not recover damages at all.

 Wrongful death cases are often time-consuming and expensive.
 First, an attorney must determine how much insurance coverage (if any) is available to cover the damages.
 In some wrongful death claims, there may be multiple claimants, each with separate counsel – especially if the deceased has a large family.